MolScribe: Robust Molecular Structure Recognition with Image-To-Graph Generation: Experiments

-\paragraph{Evaluation Metric} We evaluate the recognition performance by exact matching accuracy, i.e. the prediction is considered correct if the entire molecular graph structure matches the ground truth.
-Specifically, we use RDKit~\cite{rdkit} to convert both the prediction and ground truth to canonical SMILES, a unique molecule representation, and then compute the string exact match.

-Regarding stereochemistry, we add another metric to evaluate the model's performance on molecules with chiral centers, denoted as chiral accuracy.
-On the other hand, we ignore the cis–trans isomerism in the evaluation because such information is often not included in the ground truth.
+\paragraph{Evaluation Metric} We evaluate the model's recognition performance with exact matching accuracy as the evaluation metric, i.e., the prediction is considered correct only if the entire molecular graph structure matches the ground truth.
+This metric has been used by previous works \cite{mse-staker,img2mol,image2graph} but with small differences.
+Specifically, we use RDKit to convert both prediction and ground truth into canonical SMILES, a unique molecular representation, and then compute the string exact match.
+Regarding stereochemistry, we require the prediction to match the tetrahedral chirality of the ground truth, but ignore other forms of stereoisomerism (such as cis–trans) because such information is often not available in the ground truth.
+Regarding R-groups, as the their symbols are not allowed in SMILES, we replace them with wildcards (*) during evaluation.
+For numbered R-group ``R$_d$'' where $d$ is a integer, we replace them with ``$[d*]$''.
+We make our evaluation script publicly available, and encourage future work to follow the same metric for fair comparison.
+In the supporting information, we present other evaluation metrics, such as accuracy without considering chirality, and Tanimoto similarity.

-\paragraph{Compared Methods} We refer to our proposed method as Graph Generation, and compare it with the baseline SMILES Generation approach.
-The baseline is trained on the same data and has the same encoder-decoder architecture as our method, as well as all the other training strategies.

-In the experiments with realistic images, we also compare with existing molecular image recognition methods, including rule-based systems MolVec~\cite{peryea2019molvec} and OSRA~\cite{filippov2009optical}, and a machine learning-based model Img2Mol~\cite{img2mol}.
-Other models, such as MSE-DUDL \cite{staker2019molecular}, ChemGrapher \cite{oldenhof2020chemgrapher}, and Image2Graph~\cite{image2graph}, are not publicly available.
-We show the reported performance in their papers.
+\paragraph{Compared Methods} We compare \ours with state-of-the-art molecular structure recognition methods.
+For direct comparison, we train an image-to-SMILES baseline model with the same data and the same encoder-decoder architecture.
+We also run existing systems for comparison, including rule-based MolVec~\cite{molvec} and OSRA~\cite{osra}, and machine learning-based models Img2Mol~\cite{img2mol}, DECIMER (version 2.1.0)~\cite{decimer_v2}, and SwinOCSR~\cite{swinocsr}.
+For systems that are not publicly available, such as MSE-DUDL~\cite{mse-staker}, ChemGrapher~\cite{chemgrapher}, and Image2Graph~\cite{image2graph}, we use the reported results in their papers.